 Another initiative is the New Plastics Economy, led by the Ellen MacArthur Foundation and UN Environment.
 Their Global Commitment unites businesses, governments and other organisations behind a common vision to create a circular economy for plastics.
 It aims to catalyse change through collaboration, demonstrating the potential for a wider shift from a linear to a circular economy.

-Earlier this year, the Alliance to End Plastic Waste formed with the intention to invest $1.5 billion over the next five years to help end plastic waste in the environment.
+In 2019, the Alliance to End Plastic Waste formed with the intention to invest $1.5 billion over the next five years to help end plastic waste in the environment.
 The Alliance, of which Milliken is a member, is made up of nearly thirty global companies from the plastics and consumer goods value chain.
 It will develop and bring to scale solutions that will minimize and manage plastic waste and promote solutions for used plastics by helping to enable a circular economy.
 The Alliance membership represents global companies located throughout North and South America, Europe, Asia, Southeast Asia, Africa, and the Middle East.

 So, what might contributions to these initiatives be and how can everyone throughout the plastics value chain play their part in the drive towards sustainability?